open-contracting/ocdskit/README.rst

 * split large packages into small packages
 * load packages into a database
 * validate JSON data against a JSON schema
-* generate a spreadsheet version of OCDS schema
+* generate a spreadsheet version of a JSON schema

 ::